eniac/mu2sls/POPL23_ARTIFACT_README.md

 which generates three plots in the `plots` directory, named `figure9.pdf`, `figure10.pdf`, and `figure11.pdf`, corresponding to the ones in the paper.

+Note that both the plots and the results (in the `results` directory) already exist in the repository and VM image.

 ## Reusability Instructions